NVIDIA/k8s-device-plugin/README.md

   daemonset with the plugin on all nodes in your cluster, whether they have GPUs on them or not, without encountering an error.
 However, doing so means that there is no way to detect an actual error on nodes that are supposed to have GPUs on them.
-Failing if an initilization error is encountered is now the default and should be adopted by all new deployments.
+Failing if an initialization error is encountered is now the default and should be adopted by all new deployments.

 **`NVIDIA_DRIVER_ROOT`**: